Unidata/ldm-docker/README.md

 ./example/data/ldm/pub/native/radar/composite/grib2/N0R/20180301/Level3_Composite_N0R_20180301_2020.grib2
 ```

+<a id="h-9A911575"></a>

+## Citation

+In order to cite this project, please simply make use of the Unidata LDM DOI: https://doi.org/10.5065/D64J0CT0 <https://doi.org/10.5065/D64J0CT0>

+<a id="h-1544BB3D"></a>

 ## Support

 If you have a question or would like support for this LDM Docker container, consider [submitting a GitHub issue](https://github.com/Unidata/ldm-docker/issues).
-Alternatively, you may wish to start a discussion on the LDM Community mailing list: <ldm-users@unidata.ucar.edu>.
+Alternatively, you may wish to start a discussion on the LDM Community mailing list: [ldm-users@unidata.ucar.edu](mailto:ldm-users@unidata.ucar.edu).

 For general LDM questions, please see the [Unidata LDM page](https://www.unidata.ucar.edu/software/ldm/).